 Tax deadlines tend to sneak up on you, so you may find yourself in need of filing for a tax extension at some point in your life.

-When you find yourself unable to complete your federal tax return by the 2021 deadline, you'll need to file an extension with the IRS in order to avoid any potential penalties for late filing or late payments.
+When you find yourself unable to complete your federal tax return by the 2022 deadlines, you'll need to file an extension with the IRS in order to avoid any potential penalties for late filing or late payments.
 By filing an extension, you can extend your deadline to October 15.

 Keep in mind that an extension simply pushes back the deadline for filing your taxes.
 There is no extension of time for you to pay your taxes.
 When you file for an extension, you will need to estimate how much you owe and pay by the filing deadline.